devnullsp/mhtml2md/README.md

-# mhtml2md README
+# mhtml2md

-This is the README for your extension "mhtml2md".

 Convert files mht (mhtml) to md (markdown).

 ## Features

 Convert files created with psr.exe on windows into markdown files.

+Use from command or edit file context menu.

 Free for use.